There are so many amazing things to do in Mexico.

 “Vamos a pueblear” or roughly translated as let’s go visit a town.

-Pueblo Magico is a term that has been given to 121 (and counting) pueblos around Mexico by the Mexican government.
+Pueblo Magico is a term that has been given to 121 (and counting) pueblos or towns around Mexico.
+The designation is given by the Mexican government.

 There are different ways towns can get this title, but usually, the towns have something about them that makes them special; a historical significance, legends surrounding the start of the town, they make something there that isn’t made elsewhere, they’re really freaking beautiful.